 Preparing Your Commercial Real Estate Property for Appraisal: 4 Helpful Tips

-Are you looking to get an appraisal for your commercial real estate property, but you’re not sure where to start?
+Are you looking to get an appraisal on commercial real estate property, but not sure where to start?
 No problem!
 Read our four helpful tips that are sure to help get you the value you want!

 1.)
 Clean Up Time

 This might seem like a no-brainer, but one of the first things you should do to prepare for an appraisal is clean up your property.
 Think about what the appraiser will see and if their first impression will largely be positive or negative.
 If it’s negative, identify eyesores that may be contributing to this, and fix them.
 This includes sprucing up the property’s aesthetics, whether it be fixing fences, mowing the lawn, touching up paint and removing any clutter around the property.
 After you tackle these bigger challenges, it’s time to get proactive and beautify your property with small details such as flowerbeds and a new branded sign – anything to improve your curb appeal!

 2.)
 Make Investments that Will Pay Off Later

 After you fix any potential eyesores, zero in on some of the more expensive aspects of your property: the windows, doors, siding, roofing, entryway, gravel, and more.
 Ensure they’re not dirty, broken, or outdated.
 If they are, it may be a wise investment to correct these problems now.
 It will likely seem expensive, but could easily result in a much higher appraisal in the long run.